jparkeen/Lazarus-Puzzle/README.md

 # TODO:
 -Add gorup memebers to readme.

--reaname repo to the second game you chose.
+-Reaname repo to the second game you chose.